Programmergg/Medical-Image-Processing-in-AI/README.md

 Presently, medical image processing encompasses areas including segmentation, registration, molecular construction, and others.
 Here, we will provide a brief introduction to the content concerning segmentation.
 Current medical image segmentation falls generally into two major categories: optimization of medium and small-scale models based on directions such as UNet, SegFormer, and others.
 And another direction rooted in prompts based on the SAM model.

+Firstly, the reference materials needed for the first direction are as follows (paper name and url):

+UNet: [U-Net: Convolutional Networks for Biomedical Image Segmentation] https://arxiv.org/abs/1505.04597